 Boise stockholders and OfficeMax shareholders should read carefully this joint proxy statement/prospectus and the other documents attached to or incorporated by reference in this joint proxy statement/prospectus.
 Boise stockholders and OfficeMax shareholders should, in particular, read and consider the following risk factors.
-Additional risks and uncertainties not presently known to or deemed significant by Boise or OfficeMax also may adversely affect the merger and Boise following the merger.
+Additional risks and uncertainties not presently known to Boise or OfficeMax also may adversely affect the merger and Boise following the merger.